TatertotGr8/Pyramid-Crack/README.md

 Issues relateing to complieing the porject are useally due to incompatiblely between your Gradle and Java installs.
 Check the gradle documentation for gradle releases Java incompatiblely.
 Allthough I used Java 16 and Gradle v6.7.1 anything *should* work as long as your Java is above version 11 else the libarys would be incompatible.

 To troubleshoot this on a windows system, go check the environment variables.
 Double check the varribles you would need a varrible **"JAVA_HOME"** is set to your Java JDK installed and the **"PATH"** varrible is set to the bin folder in your Java JDK folder.
-You would also need a varrible of your Gradle install **"Gradle_Home"**  and the bin folder added to the **"PATH"** varrible
+You would also need a varrible of your Gradle install **"Gradle_Home"**  and the bin folder added to the **"PATH"** varrible.

 ## Acknowledgements